AbsaOSS/datasets-similarity/README.md

 > then we can get metadata

 #### Comparator picture 1
-This comparator creates comparing several matrixes for each type.
+This comparator creates several matrixes, each matrix represents a comparison for two columns of the same type.
 Matrix's could represent different aspects.

 For example, for type int we will create: